Molding Top Talent, Attracting the Best

 - Growing Population

-- Higher Education
+- Higher Education in Texas

-- Workforce Development
+- Texas Workforce Development

 The Fastest Growing State in the U.S. for 10 Years

-Over 14 million strong, Texas’ civilian workforce is the second largest in the nation and continues to be the fastest growing.
+Over 15 million strong, Texas’ civilian workforce is the second largest in the nation and continues to be the fastest growing.